OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: Evaluation

 \heading{Implementation.} Our prototype includes a SO101 manipulator arm~\cite{cadene2024lerobot} with a standard top-down RGB camera, a front camera, and an arm camera, augmented by our multi-modal sensor suite comprising: a depth camera, an infrared thermal camera, an mmWave radar sensor, and a six-microphone circular array (\figref{fig:eval-hardware-setup}).
 While the RGB camera provides standard visual perception, our additional sensor modalities capture unique physical information that extends perception capability significantly.

 \heading{Model training and inference.} We use SmolVLA~\cite{shukor2025smolvla} as the base model by default to implement our design and use the pre-trained weights.
 We expect our approach to be compatible with most existing RGB-only VLA models.
-We use multiple Nvidia A100 GPUs on a server for distributed training and use a local RTX 4090 GPU for model inference during system evaluation and inference.
-For real-time inference, we load both the VLA model and segmentation model on the local RTX 4090 machine, which is able to output 15 predictions per second for end-to-end action prediction.
-We expect to have lower delays with code implementation optimization.
-Note that the VLM model for the segmentation prompt is invoked only once per task to avoid action prediction delay.
+We use \majorEdit{8} NVIDIA A100 GPUs on a server for distributed training and use a local RTX 4090 GPU for model inference during system evaluation. \majorEdit{Depending on the size of the demonstration dataset, the time required for training is around 14 hours for 50~K optimization steps with batch size 32.} For real-time inference, we load both the VLA model and segmentation model on the local RTX 4090 machine, which is able to output 15 predictions per second for end-to-end action prediction. \majorEdit{Note that prompting the VLM model for segmentation keywords is invoked at the beginning of the task and only updated infrequently to minimize overhead.} We expect to have lower delays with code optimization.

-\heading{Task setting.} We evaluate \name\ on three types of manipulation tasks that need to leverage non-visual sensory modalities: (1) \textit{Thermal modality}: Distinguishing between a cold and warm drink, picking up the cold drink and placing it into a plastic container; (2) \textit{mmWave modality}: Seeing through enclosed cardboard/foam (non-metal) boxes with mmWave radar, opening one of the boxes with an object inside and exposing the target object.
+\heading{Task setting.} We evaluate \name\ on three types of manipulation tasks \majorEdit{that need to leverage non-visual sensory modalities}: (1) \textit{Thermal modality}: Distinguishing between a cold and warm drink, picking up the cold drink and placing it into a plastic container; (2) \textit{mmWave modality}: Seeing through enclosed cardboard/foam (non-metal) boxes with mmWave radar, opening one of the boxes with an object inside and exposing the target object.
 (3) \textit{Acoustic modality}: Locating a ringing mobile phone concealed beneath opaque coverings using spatial audio cues from the microphone array, and removing the covering to uncover the phone.
 We show examples of successful action trajectories from \name{} in \figref{fig:eval-task-examples}.